jac0b-w/AlbumPaper/README.md

 <img src = readme_images/image2.png width=300>

 Copy and paste the Client ID and Client Secret into the config.ini file.
+You can easily find this by clicking on settings in the context menu.

 <img src = readme_images/image3.png width=700>